openminder-ai/SwiftAgent/README.md

 autogen - super complex, memory ineffeicient, not really production scale (like u need to manually make into server using fastapi or smth)

-crewai - toy agents, not really production scale (like u need to manually make into server using fastapi or smth) , super hard to setup and complex agno ai - toy agents, not really production scale (like u need to manually make into server using fastapi or smth)
+crewai - toy agents, not really production scale (like u need to manually make into server using fastapi or smth) - they offer a crewai cloud but its clunky and u need to be an enterprise
+, super hard to setup and complex agno ai - toy agents, not really production scale (like u need to manually make into server using fastapi or smth)